 If that still doesn’t seem meaningful to you consider this example.
 Economists have run variance of the ultimatum game in a number of different countries including some were the standard of living is much lower than in the United States.
 That allows him to run the same experiments with very large stakes.
-Now there is considerable variability across individuals and cultures, but people still sometimes turndown offers equivalent to several days wages or even more if those offers seem unfair.
+Now there is considerable variability across individuals and cultures, but people still sometimes turn down offers equivalent to several days wages or even more if those offers seem unfair.

 The power to influence

 Behavior in the ultimatum game just doesn’t make sense.
 Why would people reject large sums of money that are given to them by an anonymous other person?
 Just because the offer seems unfair!
 It isn’t because people don’t want the money!
-There’s a related game called the dictator game it has a same basic format with one key difference the offer can be rejected.
+There’s a related game called the dictator game, it has a same basic format with one key difference, the offer can be rejected.
 So, if the dictator players handed $20 at the start of the game they can decide how much they want to keep for themselves and how much they want to give to the other person.

 Suppose that you are in one of those experiments and the anonymous dictator player keeps $18 and gives two dollars to you.
-The experimenter replaces two dollars and table in front you would you just storm out of the room?
-Probably not! people receiving money in dictator games don’t turn down the money they’ve just been given.
+The experimenter replaces two dollars and table in front of you, would you just storm out of the room?
+Probably not!
+People receiving money in dictator games don’t turn down the money they’ve just been given.
 So what’s different about these two games?
 The ultimatum game, were people sometimes turned out even large amounts of money in the dictator game, where they don’t.

 The key difference is that the responder in the ultimatum game has the power to influence the proposer, but only if they behave irrationally.